 Kirk Cameron, Executive Director

-Kirk Cameron has a degree in Healthcare Administration from Georgia State University.
+Kirk Cameron joined The Craddock Center in November, 2020.
+He has a degree in Healthcare Administration from Georgia State University.
 He is retired from a 28 year career with the McKesson Corporation and has lived in Cherry Log since 2015.
 Kirk is passionate towards helping and serving others in each of the communities he has lived.
-He remains active in local non-profit organizations.
-Kirk is an Elder and active member of Cherry Log Christian Church.
+He remains engaged with local non-profit organizations.
+Kirk is an active member of Cherry Log Christian Church.

-Anne Williamson, Office Manager
+Heidi Kennedy, Office Manager

 Natalie Jones, Arts Specialist